Wind wave: Types

-Ripples appear on smooth water when the wind blows, but will die quickly if the wind stops.
+Ripples appear on smooth water (i.e. glassy) when the wind blows, but will die quickly if the wind stops.
 The restoring force that allows them to propagate is surface tension.
 Sea waves are larger-scale, often irregular motions that form under sustained winds.
 These waves tend to last much longer, even after the wind has died, and the restoring force that allows them to propagate is gravity.
 As waves propagate away from their area of origin, they naturally separate into groups of common direction and wavelength.
 The sets of waves formed in this manner are known as swells.
 The Pacific Ocean is 19,800 km from Indonesia to the coast of Colombia and, based on an average wavelength of 76.5 m, would have ~258,824 swells over that width.

 It is sometimes alleged that out of a set of waves, the seventh wave in a set is always the largest; while this isn't the case, the waves in the middle of a given set tend to be larger than those before and after them.

-Individual "rogue waves" (also called "freak waves", "monster waves", "killer waves", and "king waves") much higher than the other waves in the sea state can occur.
+Individual "rogue waves" (also called "freak waves", "monster waves", "killer waves", or "king waves") much higher than the other waves in the sea state can occur.
 In the case of the Draupner wave, its 25 m height was 2.2 times the significant wave height.
 Such waves are distinct from tides, caused by the Moon and Sun's gravitational pull, tsunamis that are caused by underwater earthquakes or landslides, and waves generated by underwater explosions or the fall of meteorites—all having far longer wavelengths than wind waves.

 The largest ever recorded wind waves are not rogue waves, but standard waves in extreme sea states.
 For example, 29.1 m high waves were recorded aboard the RRS Discovery, in a sea with 18.5 m significant wave height, so the highest wave was only 1.6 times the significant wave height.

 The biggest recorded by a buoy (as of 2011) was 32.3 m high during the 2007 typhoon Krosa near Taiwan.